brosius02/Spring-2020-CSCI-560-Data-Management/Lectures/Chapter 01.md

     + Information is a form of data
     + Two terms will be used interchangeably

-### 2.3 Data as Organization Asset
+### 2.3 Data as an Organizational Asset
 + An **asset**
-  - is an economic resource, that can be owned or controlled, and tat holds or produces value.
+  - is an economic resource, that can be owned or controlled, and that holds or produces value.
   - can be converted to money.
 + Monetization of data is becomming increasingly common.
 + Organizations rely on data assets to make more effective decisions and to operate more efficiently.